green3g/can-admin/README.md

 ### Demo

+Note: Demo will take a couple of minutes to boot up once visited.
+You may need to refresh the page a couple of times.
+Please be patient.

 You can try out a demo of this app paired with a flask server here: http://cancrud-roemhildtg.rhcloud.com/

 ### Setup the project